syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Overview.md

 ### iOS
  1. AutoFocus will not be working when `AutoSize` is enabled.
  2. Extra spaces will be added in the bottom of the RichTextEditor control.
- 3. Focus and UnFocus events will not triggered programatically until RichTextEditor is manually focused.
+ 3. Focus and UnFocus events will not triggered programmatically until RichTextEditor is manually focused.
  4. Custom toolbar will not working in the Xamarin RichTextEditor iOS because the control selection will be lost when clicking the elements in the custom toolbar.

 ### UWP